scott2291/GORKY-Final-Project/README.md

 ```

-Download the GFF and GBFF Files
+Download the corresponding gff and gbff files from the same ftp page from NCBI that I retrieved links to download the reference genome FASTA files

 ```bash